kshitij-hash/Solana-Mobile-PWA-Template/docs-site/docs/guide/mwa.md

 1. Install wallet from Play Store
 2. Connect to the same network as your dApp
-3. Test with real transactions on devnet
+3. Test transaction on devnet

 ## Best Practices